-Nathalie Lindqvist started skating at the age of 3 at Landvetter Figure Skating Club.
-During my years as a figure skater, I have competed in both single and synchronized skating.
-At the age of 8, I started skating in Team Bluebird, the club's novice team.
-In the 2010/2011 season, I started skating in Team Surprise and made my last season in 2017/2018 by competing in the worlds championship in Stockholm.
-The best memories I have are from all the fantastic competitions I have competed in and especially the World Championships in Gothenburg 2012.
-In recent years I have been part of Andrea's coaching team where she teaches her philosophy about figure skating and synchro.
-In addition, I work as an insurance specialist at Nordea and am a mother of two children.
+Nathalie Lindqvist started skating at the age of 3 in Landvetter Figure Skating Club.
+During her years as a figure skater, she has competed in both single and synchronized skating.
+At the age of 8, she started in Team Bluebird, the novice team in her home club.
+In the 2010/2011 season, she started skating in Team Surprise and made her last season in 2017/2018 by competing in the World Championships in Stockholm.
+"The best memories I have are from all the fantastic competitions I have competed in and especially the World Championships in Gothenburg 2012."
+In recent years she has been a part of Andrea's coaching team where she teaches her philosophy about figure skating and synchro.
+In addition, she works as an insurance specialist at Nordea and is a mother of her two children.

 Angelina Allen works with elite athletes and performing artists to help them maximize their performance potential.
 She has danced for one of the world’s leading dance companies, GöteborgsOperans DansKompani, for nearly two decades.
 Angelina is a certified Embodiment Coach and holds a degree in Psychology from Stanford University.

 Emma Håkansson is working as a physical therapist at a clinic in Ulricehamn and with the skaters in Team Inspire.
 After the education at the University of Gothenburg, she has further education within sports medicine and the Optimum-method.
 She always had a special interest för sports medicine, including rehabilitation and preventive training.
 Therefore, she really likes working with the skaters in Team Inspire with injury prevention training, as well as rehabilitation.